 Be original… Take risks.

 - Do your research.
 Know what’s out there.
-We received some fantastic fiction for the previous anthologies that was not selected because there were already books or movies that were too similar.
+We received some fantastic fiction for the previous anthologies that were not selected because there were already books or movies that were too similar.

 - Don’t submit a novel that you’ve already submitted to the judges.
 Editors and agents remember submissions – even ones they reject.